jmriebold/lab-equipment/README.md

 If you've modified database fields, this will prompt you for how to migrate existing items (equipment, users, etc) in the database.

 ## General
-* To add equipment and other entries, do so via the [admin site](https://zeos.ling.washington.edu/equipment-reservations/admin/).
+* To add equipment, modify user permissions, and other tasks, do so via the [admin site](https://zeos.ling.washington.edu/equipment-reservations/admin/).

-# Django Basics
-* To update fields (e.g. what types of information are associated with a piece of equipment), edit equipment/models.py.
-* To update what information (about equipment, user, etc) is passed from the underlying database to a website, edit equipment/views.py.
-* To update what URL patterns are viable, edit equipment/urls.py.
-* To update how webpages actually appear, edit templates (which appear within equipment/templates folder).
-* To update general settings, edit lab_equipment/settings.py file.
+* Restrictions on reservations (e.g. maximum length, permissions) can be overridden by an admin via the [admin site](https://zeos.ling.washington.edu/equipment-reservations/admin/).
 * <b>Important:</b> After changing views, models, or other configuration files, execute <code>touch lab_equipment/lab_equipment/wsgi.py</code> to trigger a reload of the server.